MEwers96/ReviveTheCulling/R&D/function_addresses.md

 - Your base will 100% be different from mine.
 Use ChatGPT to find your new functions.
 - To do so:
     - Take the base in this file (0x7FF722010000), and the function you want to look at.
-    - give ChatGPT (or any other AI) your current base, the base in this file (0x7FF722010000), and the function address you want to inspect.
+    - give ChatGPT (or any other AI) your current base, the base in this file (0x7FF722010000), and the function address you want to inspect in this file, in ex/ 0x00007FF7242F5700.
         - Tell it to recalculate the function signature based off your current base, and the previous (0x7FF722010000) base and function signature
     - HIGHLY recommend renaming functions in ghidra, as once you rebase your ghidra, you can still find the functions by name.